aemylt/summer_school/README.md

 # Introduction

 Welcome to the GitHub repositry for day four of [Quantum in the Summer](http://www.bristol.ac.uk/physics/research/quantum/engagement/qsummer/)!
-Within here are a bunch of resources written by [Dom Moylett](http://research-information.bristol.ac.uk/en/persons/dom-j-moylett(4dda1234-ac14-43cf-9192-b1332f7ead2e).html) and [Sam Pallister](http://research-information.bristol.ac.uk/en/persons/sam-pallister(c76f8f71-77c2-4e76-a67c-4ce14c935a8c).html) on the subject of quantum computing.
+Within here are a bunch of resources written by [Dom Moylett](http://research-information.bristol.ac.uk/en/persons/dom-j-moylett(4dda1234-ac14-43cf-9192-b1332f7ead2e).html), [Sam Pallister](http://research-information.bristol.ac.uk/en/persons/sam-pallister(c76f8f71-77c2-4e76-a67c-4ce14c935a8c).html), [Euan Allen](http://research-information.bristol.ac.uk/en/persons/euan-j-allen(774e8022-393a-42d2-88ef-28f5d8c8ad79).html) and [Eric Johnston](http://www.bristol.ac.uk/physics/people/eric-r-johnston/) on the subject of quantum computing.

 These worksheets were written for students aged 16 or over who had spent the previous three days learning about quantum physics -- in particular linear optics -- and had learned about the concepts of bizarre effects such as superposition and entanglement.These bizarre properties make quantum physics very hard to simulate, to the extent that we build massive supercomputers -- such as the University of Bristol's own [Blue Crystal](https://www.acrc.bris.ac.uk/) -- for the purpose of simulating physical effects.
 This irritated a lot of physicists in the 1980s.
 After all, quantum mechanics describes a collection of physical effects, and a computer is a purely physical device.
 If simulating these effects on a computer is so hard, why don't we build computers which take advantage of these same effects?